Four killed due to electrocution during Muharram preparation in J''khand | Business

 - India

-All the injured people were taken to a nearby hospital, he said.
-Eight of them were referred to the Bokaro General Hospital where four succumbed to their injuries and the condition of three were stated to be critical, the officer added.
+All the injured people were taken to a nearby hospital.
+Thereafter, they were referred to the Bokaro General Hospital (BGH) where four succumbed to their injuries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)